ChaitanyaKatti/warehouse-placement-ME312/README.md

     python warehouse_1.py -n N
     # For the second iteration
     python warehouse_2.py -n N
-    # For the third iteration, B is the number of buildings
+    # For the third iteration, B is the budget
     python warehouse_3.py -b B
     # For the fourth iteration
     python warehouse_4.py -b B